Is Spring a Good Time to Sell a Home?

 The trend of

-staying home more will likely continue for awhile.
-Creating an entertainment
+staying home more will likely continue for a while.
+Staging an entertainment

 space, even temporarily for showings, can be a big draw for buyers.
 If you